-A focus on wellbeing links closely to many of our Rainbow Values but in particular ‘Share our Thoughts’ through which we actively encourage our children share how they are feeling.
+Our focus on wellbeing links closely to many of our Rainbow Values but in particular ‘Share our Thoughts’ through which we actively encourage our children share how they are feeling.

 About the Award

-The award focuses on ensuring effective practice and provision is in place that promotes and protects the emotional well-being and mental health of both staff and children.
-The award will enable us to develop these practise where necessary and help us to ensure that wellbeing is embedded in the long term culture of our school.
+The award focuses on ensuring that effective practice and provision is in place that promotes and protects the emotional well-being and mental health of both staff and children.
+The award will enable us to continue to develop these practise where necessary and help us to ensure that wellbeing is embedded in the long term culture of our school.
 It will support us in embedding an ethos where mental health is recognised as the responsibility of all.

 Within this award, we will demonstrate our commitment to: